 Both cognac and whisky are spirits – but what’s the difference?
-All spirits are a type of alcohol made by distilling or macerating fermented fruits, grains, or other sources of sugar, but the two of the most popular spirits have completely different origins, processes, and tasting experiences.
+All spirits are a type of alcohol made by distilling fermented fruits, grains, or other sources of sugar, but the two of the most popular spirits have completely different origins, processes, and tasting experiences.

 Cognac vs. Whisky: Key Differences